hikeventures/hikeventures.github.io/_posts/best/2015-05-17-best-solo-person-backpacking-tent.markdown

 **Height**: 93 cm  / 36.6 inches
 **Inner Space**: 1.7 m²  / 18.3 ft²
 **Vestibule**: 0.8 m² / 8.6 ft²
 **Weight**: 1700 grams / 60 oz.
 **Fabric**:  Kerlon 1200

 The Hilleberg Akto is the 4-season model of the Hilleberg Enan and more suitable for harsh weather conditions than the Hilleberg Enan.

 The Akto is a bit longer than the Hilleberg Enan and is probably more appropriate if you are taller.
 However, this comes at an additional weight of 600 grams.

-However, condensation might be an issue with this tent which is, of course, bad if you plan a longer tour with a down sleeping bag and you face a long period or rain or moisture where you are not able to dry your sleeping bag during the day.
+However, condensation might be an issue with this tent which is, of course, not such a good solution if you plan a longer tour with a down sleeping bag and you face a long period or rain or moisture where you are not able to dry your sleeping bag during the day.

 Another reason why I would opt for a bigger tent like the Hilleberg Nallo 2 rather than the Hilleberg Soulo if you need a 4-season tent is that it’s less likely that your sleeping bag touches the inner tent if you have a longer and wider tent.